moforemmanuel/blog/_posts/2023-05-31-web-application-security.md

 Not leaving out CSP, and all other mentioned and unmentioned techniques.

 I hope you saw the vitality of security, and how little things we overlook can cause havoc.
 If you haven't experienced any vulnerability attacks yet, probably a hacker hasn't found that loophole.
 Keep counting your luck.
-Reach out to a Pentester and have him do his thing, you'll be in awe if you have been overlooking security.
+Reach out to a Pentester and have them do their thing, you'll be in awe of the outcome if you have been overlooking security.

-Well, that's it guys, hope you had a good time.
+Well, that's it guys, hope you had a good time and will consider security measures when next you code!.